About

 Before moving to London, Valentina worked at leading multinational investment banks in Moscow (such as Alfa Bank and Troika Dialog / Sberbank) specialising in the settlement and clearing of financial instruments.
 Her undergraduate degree was in Economics.
 She is a native Russian speaker.

-Valentina represents Collyer Bristow on the board of World Link for Law, one of the largest international legal networks.
+Valentina represents Collyer Bristow as a member of World Link for Law, one of the largest international legal networks.

 Contact Valentina